blueewhitee/blockbyscroll/README.md

 - Mental fatigue
 - Time wasted

-ScrollStop helps you take control of your scrolling habits by giving you a visual indicator of how much you've scrolled and blocking further scrolling once you've reached your preset limit.
+NoMoScroll helps you take control of your scrolling habits by giving you a visual indicator of how much you've scrolled and blocking further scrolling once you've reached your preset limit.

 ## How It Works

-1. **Track Scrolling**: ScrollStop counts significant scroll actions on your chosen sites
+1. **Track Scrolling**: NoMoScroll counts significant scroll actions on your chosen sites
 2. **Set Limits**: You decide how many scrolls you want to allow yourself (globally or per site)
 3. **Block On Limit**: Once you reach your limit, a friendly overlay prevents further scrolling
 4. **Reset When Ready**: You can choose to reset the counter manually or set an automatic timer